EPL GW-16 Fantrax Player Picks

 Manuel Akanji (MCI vs BRE, $3.59)

-As I said, City’s lineup will be public knowledge ahead of the Fantrax transfer deadline.
-So this will be an unusual opportunity to plunder Pep’s SXI since we’ll know who is actually playing.
-Akanji has been a regular over the past few weeks and while his fantasy returns haven’t exactly shot out the lights, he should return value and then some.
-Really, most of City’s defenders are bargains, Aymeric Laporte ($2.02) in particular.
-He’s another worth grabbing if he starts.
+As above, City’s lineup will be public knowledge ahead of the Fantrax transfer deadline, so this will be an unusual opportunity to plunder Pep’s starting-XI.
+Akanji has been a regular over the past few weeks, and while his fantasy returns haven’t exactly shot out the lights, he should return value and then some.
+Hey, he out-performed Cancelo last week!
+(Sorry, too soon?)
+Really, most of City’s defenders are bargains, Aymeric Laporte ($2.02) in particular (another worth grabbing if he starts).

 ~